cbleslie/LogJam/README.md

 ##Benifits
 Maintainability, and standardized usage, relatively clean markup, clear separation of responsibility.
-?≥

 ##Drawbacks
 LogJam for all practical purposes produces a lot of CSS, or what my standards consider a lot of CSS, especially when run through auto-prefixer.
-This is *mostly* due to the fact that it's taken quite some time for browsers to settle on the semantics for the layout module itself.
+This is *mostly* due to the fact that it's taken quite some time for browsers to settle on the semantics for the flexbox module itself.
 Compression helps with this issue quite a bit.
-It also has the user burden of being reliant on the somewhat confusing nature of the flexbox properties themselves.
-If you don't know how flexbox works, you will have trouble or be completely baffled using it.
+It also has the user-burden of being reliant on the somewhat confusing nature of the flexbox properties themselves.
+If you don't know how flexbox works, you will have trouble or be completely baffled using this `mixin` it.